 The MPT's derivative contracts are subject to ISDA Master Agreements at the investment advisor account level.
 The ISDA agreements contain certain covenants and other provisions that may affect the investment advisors account within the MPT in situations where the MPT is in a net liability position with its counterparties.
-These provisions require the MPT's investment advisor's account within the MPT maintain a certain level of net assets or limit the size of certain liability positions.
+These provisions require the MPT's investment advisor's account within the MPT to maintain a certain level of net assets or limit the size of certain liability positions.
 If the MPT were not to meet such provisions, the counterparties to the derivative instruments could, depending on the nature of the agreements, either require the account to post additional collateral in amounts representing a multiple of the original collateral amounts required pursuant to the ISDA Master Agreements or terminate their derivative positions with the account and request immediate payment on all open derivative contracts, after the application of master netting arrangements (credit-risk-related contingent features).

-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position, prior to the application of master netting arrangements, as of December 31, 2018 and 2017 was (\$13,250) and (\$21,433), respectively, for which the MPT had posted collateral of \$35,935 and \$18,036, respectively, in the normal course of business.
-At December 31, 2018, the MPT had \$10,492 of derivative asset positions that can be utilized as part of the master netting agreement to offset these derivative liabilities.
-If the credit-risk-related contingent features underlying these instruments in a liability position had been triggered as of December 31, 2018 and 2017 (after offsetting any applicable collateral), and the MPT had to settle these instruments immediately, the MPT would have been required to pay the total amount of the net liability stated above upon demand of the counterparties.
-The ultimate amounts that may be required as payment to settle the derivative positions in connection with the triggering of such credit contingency features at December 31, 2018 may be different than the net liability amounts stated at December 31, 2018 and such differences could be material.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position, prior to the application of master netting arrangements, as of December 31, 2019 and 2018 was (\$17,377) and (\$13,250), respectively, for which the MPT had posted collateral of \$22,210 and \$35,935, respectively, in the normal course of business.
+At December 31, 2019, the MPT had \$7,835 of derivative asset positions that can be utilized as part of the master netting agreement to offset these derivative liabilities.
+If the credit-risk-related contingent features underlying these instruments in a liability position had been triggered as of December 31, 2019 and 2018 (after offsetting any applicable collateral), and the MPT had to settle these instruments immediately, the MPT would have been required to pay the total amount of the net liability stated above upon demand of the counterparties.
+The ultimate amounts that may be required as payment to settle the derivative positions in connection with the triggering of such credit contingency features at December 31, 2019 may be different than the net liability amounts stated at December 31, 2019 and such differences could be material.